 Full-time employees among Non-Québec Canadians are entitled to a minimum of 2 weeks’ paid vacation, which accrue annually.
 After completing 6 years in a job, employees are entitled to at least 3 weeks of annual paid leave.
 Employees get compensation for annual leave at 4% of their gross annual salary, or 6% of their gross annual salary when eligible for a minimum of 3 weeks of paid leave.

 Québec Canadians get paid annual leave that is accrued annually.
 During the first year of employment, 1 day leave accrues per month.
-Between the first and fifth years, employees are eligible for 2 weeks of uninterrupted annual leave.
+From the first to fifth year, employees are eligible for 2 weeks of uninterrupted annual leave.
 This extends to 3 weeks annually after completing 5 years in a job.
 Before the fifth year, employees receive compensation during their leave with 4% of their annual salary.
 Subsequently, employees get compensated at 6% of annual salary.
-A slightly different rule for annual leave applies to the employees in the clothing industry, though it does not include retail employees of clothing stores.
+A slightly different rule for annual leave applies to employees in the clothing industry, though it does not include retail employees of clothing stores.

 Women employees who work for a minimum of 6 months with an employer are entitled to 15 weeks' unpaid maternity leave under the Federal regulations.
 Maternity leave can commence any time 11 weeks before the expected delivery date and end after 17 weeks.
 Under the federal Employment Insurance Act, maternity leave benefits provide substantial income replacement for employees on leave.